dgrimaliuc/tekwill-java-project/README.md

 # tekwill-qa-automation

-This repo is used to learn about OOP in Java and to create an automation framework
+This repository is intended for learning about object-oriented programming (OOP) in Java.